IBM Cloud Docs

 Deploying SAP HANA stand-alone virtual server instance on IBM Cloud® VPC

-You can use Terraform scripts to create a single-tier VPC and create the SAP HANA DB single VSI infrastructure on the VPC.
-The Terraform scripts use the VPC information that you provide and then call the Ansible playbook to create the SAP architecture on the specified VPC.
+You can use Terraform scripts to create a single-tier SAP HANA DB on VSI or Bare Metal Server in a VPC.
+The Terraform scripts use the VPC information that you provide and then call the Ansible playbooks to create the SAP architecture on the specified VPC.

-Terraform on IBM Cloud® enables predictable and consistent provisioning of IBM Cloud VPC infrastructure resources so that you can rapidly build complex, cloud environments.
-IBM Cloud VPC infrastructure consists of SAP certified hardware using Intel Xeon CPUs and additional Intel technologies.
+Terraform on IBM Cloud® enables predictable and consistent provisioning of IBM Cloud VPC infrastructure resources so that you can rapidly build complex cloud environments.
+IBM Cloud VPC infrastructure consists of SAP certified hardware by using Intel® Xeon CPUs and additional Intel® technologies.

-For more information about Terraform on IBM Cloud, see Terraform on IBM Cloud getting started tutorial.
+For more information about Terraform on IBM Cloud, see Getting started with Terraform on IBM Cloud.

 You have two deployment methods to choose from: